Despite series of Grand Canyon deaths, tourists still drawn to the edge

 Click.
 Click.

-The moment was captured Thursday with a mobile phone for a photo that made Shearer appear to be saving Gizhyrova from plummeting below.
+The moment was captured Thursday on a cellphone for a photo that made Shearer appear to be saving Gizhyrova from plummeting.

 “For Instagram,” said Gizhyrova, 29, of Chicago, only partly joking.